-Pharah’s ultimate skill doesn’t really fit her theme of an hypermobile damage dealer, because Pharah is rooted for the whole duration.
-Sure, the extra damage is nice, but it’s not enough to justify the danger: the enemy team get also notified of this ultimate by a distinct sound.
-In the video we see how the enemy take advantage of her Barrage ultimate to end her streak.
-Even if you feel safe, positioning is important to make a good use of her ultimate.
+Pharah’s ultimate skill doesn’t really fit her theme of a hypermobile damage dealer, because Pharah is rooted for the whole duration.
+Sure, the extra damage is nice, but it’s not enough to justify the danger: the enemy team gets also notified of this ultimate by a distinct sound.
+In the video, we see how the enemy takes advantage of her Barrage ultimate to end her streak.
+Even if you feel safe, positioning is important to make good use of her ultimate.

-Her model is really cool and her kit is really unique: she will be a pretty fun hero to play with high mobility and damage, and we will definitely see her in an high spot in the upcoming Overwatch tier list.
+Her model is really cool and her kit is really unique: she will be a pretty fun hero to play with high mobility and damage, and we will definitely see her in a high spot in the Overwatch tier list.

 The biggest difficulty of playing Widowmaker is surely to find the right balance between sniping and defense: if you spend too much time scoping, you will be meat for the enemies.
 Especially if there is a skilled Tracer or McCree player like in the preview video!

 Lastly, we add a final note: Widowmaker isn’t a pure, selfish DPS hero as we expected, but also has a nice utility tool for her team thanks to her termal vision: this ability applies to all her team, granting superior vision for a limited amount of time.
 Capitalizing on this window is essential to master the Widowmaker (no pun intended).